ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 plugin developer may want to teach the type system about this plugin.
 In order to do that, each configuration specification may contain a section describing the effects of keywords.
 There are three metakeys that are interpreted by the typechecker, `elektra/spec/order`, `elektra/spec/type` and `elektra/spec/impl`.
+These metakeys get explained and introduced along the following examples.
 Let's take the example of the fallback keyword, that would be formalized in the ini format as follows:

 ```